Most Christians today eat any type of creature they want, assuming that God does not care what they eat.

 Remember when mankind was first created, it was permissible for men to reproduce with their sisters and relatives.
 Otherwise, we would not be here.
 This was acceptable right up until Leviticus 18.
 So, God saw that things were becoming bad because of all the incest, which the Egyptians were also doing, and made it a rule for His people.

 According to the logic of those who feel that "He only told the Israelites that!", incest is still approved for Gentiles.
-However, if you practice incest, you might not want to let the neighbors or cops know what you are doing.
+However, if you practice incest, you might not want to let the neighbors, police, or Child Services know what you are doing.
 The only way this makes sense is if God saw the same thing happening with food and made the same kind of changes.
 In both cases, He did not stop sex or eating meat altogether, but made changes that would allow His people to live healthier lives.

 Exodus 16, taking us back to Genesis 1

 Before the ten commandments were given, God spent some time getting the Israelites to learn to follow His instructions.
 What did He do?
 He said to keep one day apart from the others by not working on a particular day.
 He didn't say, "Pick a day." or "One day in seven.", as we are told by many of today's pastors.
 He set aside one day to be observed every week.
 Where did that day come from?
 Creation.
-It was the only day of the week that God decided to give a name.
+It was the only day of the week that God decided to bless and give a name.
 The Sabbath.
 So that they would quickly learn which day that was, He set up a system with some very specific instructions.
 Now, these instructions weren't highly theological or complicated: